FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/amazon_s3.md

 <!-- -->

+    ping s3-<region>.amazonaws.com

+Example

+    ping  s3-eu-west-1.amazonaws.com

 -   On Linux, the SSL certificates auto-detection failed.
-Use the UCONF <span class="code">ssl.certificates.ca\_cert\_bundle</span> parameter to point to current certificates.
+Use the UCONF `ssl.certificates.ca_cert_bundle` parameter to point to current certificates.
 -   The region is invalid for the bucket.
-Ensure that the <span class="code">workingdir </span>parameter of the send/recv command is valid.
+Ensure that the `workingdir `parameter of the send/recv command is valid.

 CFTF30W AWS S3 error (13/HTTP 403): Permission denied - No response body

 Access to the file was denied for the given storageaccount.

-Ensure that the credentials defined in the UCONF <span class="code">aws.credentials.&lt;storageaccount>.access\_key\_id </span>and <span class="code">secret\_access\_key</span> parameters are valid, and that the user is authorized to access the file on the S3 server.
+Ensure that the credentials defined in the UCONF `aws.credentials.<storageaccount>.access_key_id `and `secret_access_key` parameters are valid, and that the user is authorized to access the file on the S3 server.

 <span id="AWS"></span>